 On May 22, 2017, EPA's regulations requiring TSCA Title VI compliance went into effect.
 The final EPA rule ensures that composite wood products like hardwood plywood are in full compliance with the emission standards found in the Formaldehyde Standards for Composite Wood Products Act.

-HPVA Laboratories (soon to be Capital Testing) is the first third-party certifier to be recognized by EPA to certify to the EPA TSCA Title VI formaldehyde emissions regulation.
+Capital Testing and Certification (formerly HPVA Labs) is the first third-party certifier to be recognized by EPA to certify to the EPA TSCA Title VI formaldehyde emissions regulation.

 Key compliance dates:

 June 1, 2018: All composite wood products must be TSCA Title VI compliant and meet all of the regulation's requirements.